ialberquilla/hlf1.4-supply-chain/README.md

 **setPosition**
 ----
-  Sets the positio (latitude and longitud) for the specified id, could be sushiId or TunaId
+  Sets the position (latitude and longitud) for the specified id, could be sushiId or TunaId

 * **URL**